karchit/s3-object-lambda-workshop/README.md

 3. From the AWS Console, go to Lambda homepage and click on "Create Function".

-4. Create a function called `s3-object-lambda-{your_name}` and choose the runtime as Python 3.8.
+4. Create a function called `s3-object-lambda-{your_name}` and choose the runtime as Python 3.8 (or the latest version at your discretion).
 Leave other settings as it is and click on "Create Function"

 ![image](./images/lambda-create.png)